Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% hint style="warning" %}

-This is just an implementation example, for more details about advertising identifier and how you should handle it correctly in your mobile application, please refer to [Google Play Services documentation about Advertising ID](http://www.androiddocs.com/google/play-services/id.html).
+This is just an implementation example.
+For more information about advertising identifiers and how to handle them correctly in your mobile application, see [Google Play Services documentation about Advertising ID](http://www.androiddocs.com/google/play-services/id.html).

 {% endhint %}

 This example requires Google Play Services to be configured in your mobile application.
-For instructions on how to import the Google Mobile Ads SDK and how to configure your ApplicationManifest.xml file see [Google Mobile Ads SDK setup](https://developers.google.com/admob/android/quick-start#import_the_mobile_ads_sdk).
+For instructions on how to import the Google Mobile Ads SDK and how to configure your ApplicationManifest.xml file, see [Google Mobile Ads SDK setup](https://developers.google.com/admob/android/quick-start#import_the_mobile_ads_sdk).

 ```java
 ...